ritvikmath/jekyll-now/_posts/2018-4-16-Drama_Free_Party.md

 ***Now what do we do??***

-We can use a powerful mathematical solving technique called Linear Programming to solve this problem.
+We can use a powerful mathematical solving technique called <a href="https://en.wikipedia.org/wiki/Linear_programming" target="_blank">Linear Programming</a> to solve this problem.

-First, we set up the problem by having a bunch of binary (0 or 1) variables, each corresponding to one of our potential guests.
+First, we set up the problem by having a **bunch of binary (0 or 1) variables**, each corresponding to one of our potential guests.

 A = {1 if Abby is coming otherwise its 0}